Updated for Warlords of Draenor

 Dwarves – Shortness is a virtue?
 Is a digging tool your favorite weapon?

-- Stoneform removes bleeds, poisons, and diseases will sometimes be useful.
+- Stoneform removes bleeds, poisons, and diseases and will sometimes be useful.
 It also reduces damage by 10% which might also be occasionally useful.

 Night Elves – Next, Night Elves gain both Shadowmeld and Quickness as far as effective abilities go.